laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 I created a [repo that houses fantastic tips & tricks for Google Search's operators](https://github.com/laylavish/TipsTricksGoogleSearch/tree/main).
 Eradicate AI even more!!

-## To Do
-✅ Provide blocklist for uBlacklist compatibility

 ## What is the difference between uBlock Origin and uBlacklist implementations?
 uBlock Origin's implementation technically superior, as it allows you to continue scrolling even when tons of blocked websites are queried, since all it does is **set the offending sites' opacity to 0** instead of using traditional blocking methods.